soyoahn/soyoahn.github.io/_posts/2025-07-05-what-i-did-during-mid-year-break.md

 <li>Vestigial prearranged pickup time placed with the order</li>
 <li>Messaging that strung us along for hours that our order would be ready shortly</li>
 <li>Reassurance from employees in person that everything was in order</li>
-<li>At the near-two hour mark: a different shift of confused employees root-caused the issue as us failing to responding to texts (so they thought we "left" even though we were sitting in the waiting room)</li>
+<li>At the near-two hour mark: a different shift of confused employees root-caused the issue as us failing to responding to texts (so they thought we had "left" even though we were sitting in the waiting room)</li>
 <li>Those aforementioned text messages kept thanking us for our patience and assuring us that our order would be ready soon, with no indication of needing or expecting a reply:<br> <img src="/img/posts/2025/ikea-click-to-collect-texts.jpg" alt="IKEA Click to Collect Messaging going from 11:17am till 1pm">
 </li>
 </ul>